 There are many factors that may explain weak savings behaviour.

-We have now completed our review of savings and investment activity, with an emphasis on the UK.
+You have now completed your review of savings and investment activity, with an emphasis on the UK.
 Clearly there is evidence of poor personal investment planning.

 To avoid these pitfalls when it comes to our finances we now need to start thinking about how we should go about the business of effective investment management.
 Let’s build the foundations of an investment strategy.